seesleestak/ripsr/README.md

 ## Usage

-Upon entering the `ripsr` command, you will be prompted for a search term and a replace term.
+Upon entering the `ripsr` command -- or `rsr` alias -- you will be prompted for a search term and a replace term.